CIAO

 Site Map

 With the Product Owner, we compared the original site map with the new site requirements.
-We then mapped out an updated version to include changes needed in the upscaled application.
+We then mapped out an updated version, shown here, that indicated changes needed in the upscaled application.

-This included establishing a Teams page, along with a refined User Management section where admin could designate roles and permissions.
+This included establishing a Teams page, along with a refined User Management section where users with the "admin" role could designate roles and permissions.

 Roles and Permissions